 Is it Wrong to Sue the NHS for Malpractice?

 Some people feel suing the NHS is unethical, so they are uncomfortable about starting the process.
 After all, in the vast majority of cases, the NHS does a great job and is a highly respected institution in the UK.
-However, it is important to remember that you – and every other patient – is entitled to a high standard of medical care.
+However, it is important to remember that every patient – is entitled to a high standard of medical care.
 When the NHS fails to provide this level of care, it is your legal right to sue for medical malpractice.

 In fact, if, for instance, you report a doctor for medical malpractice and sue the NHS, it can flag areas of the NHS service that require improvement, ensuring the same mistake does not happen again.
-It is also important to note that the compensation award you receive is not a jackpot; instead, it is designed to restore the financial position you would have enjoyed if the medical negligence did not occur.
+It is also important to note that the compensation award you receive is not a jackpot.
+Instead, it is designed to restore the financial position you would have enjoyed if the medical negligence did not occur.

 If you believe you have a claim for NHS negligence – whether this is due to GP negligence, doctor negligence, hospital negligence, delays in medical treatment due to COVID-19 or any other type of negligent treatment – do not hesitate to contact us.